dimazest/flock/readme.md

 ### Some performance data

-4.9M Brexit tweets from 24-25 of July are sampled by taking every 40th tweet making a selection of 122K tweets:
+4.9M Brexit tweets from 24-25 of July are sampled by taking everyph 40th tweet making a selection of 122K tweets:

 ``` bash